docker-archive/classicswarm/docs/scheduler/filter.md

 example, you can run a container and instruct Swarm to schedule it next to another container based on these affinities:

-* container name or id
+* Container name or id
-* an image on the host
+* An image on the host
-* a custom label applied to the container
+* A custom label applied to the container

 These affinities ensure that containers run on the same network node &mdash; without you having to know what each node is running.

 #### Example name affinity